umd-mith/sg-data/data/intro/clean/introduction.md

 Her Fiction, Her Monsters* (1988), which offered the most extensive analysis of the Shelleys' collaboration to date.
-Mellor's study had the benefit of being a balanced one, for it stressed that PBS's alterations to MWS's novel "both improved and damaged the text and . . . must be analyzed with care."^50^ On balance, however, although Mellor correctly judged that PBS was "responsible for much of the most inflated rhetoric in the text," her Appendix on "Percy Shelley's Revisions of the Manuscript of *Frankenstein*" (pages 219-224) seems to credit PBS for many improvements to the text.
+Mellor's study had the benefit of being a balanced one, for it stressed that PBS's alterations to MWS's novel "both improved and damaged the text and...must be analyzed with care."^50^ On balance, however, although Mellor correctly judged that PBS was "responsible for much of the most inflated rhetoric in the text," her Appendix on "Percy Shelley's Revisions of the Manuscript of *Frankenstein*" (pages 219--224) seems to credit PBS for many improvements to the text.
 Consider the topic sentences that Mellor used to introduce a series of paragraphs: "On several occasions, Percy clarified the text" by eliminating such things as a "vague comment" here